-The Tarawera Ultramarathon is one of the most viewed endurance sports events in New Zealand.
+Welcome to all media attending the 2016 Tarawera Ultramarathon.
+This is one of the most viewed endurance sports events in New Zealand.
 A large team of journalists, photographers and videographers from New Zealand, Australia, Europe, North America and Asia cover the event annually.
 This page contains resources to help media cover the event.

 – The largest ultramarathon run in New Zealand’s history.